-If a native SQL query is desired rather than a View, you can still have the SQL embedded in the connection file.
-You’ll need to have figured out the quirks of the Microsoft Query Wizard, or used some other method to come up with a workable SQL query.
+If you want a native SQL query rather than a view, you can still have the SQL embedded in the connection file.
+You’ll need to have figured out the quirks of the Microsoft Query Wizard or used some other method to come up with a workable SQL query.
 Once you have it, getting it into the .odc file takes a bit of a kludge.
 You actually have to start with an existing .odc file (preferably one that’s already pointing at the database server using the preferred credentials).
 You can start down that path by creating the .odc using the method we just described, only using a relational database rather than a cube and picking any table or view to get things started.
 An .odc created and stored locally is fine at this point.

-Once that connection exists, you can access it via the “Connections” button on the Data tab.
-This will open the “Workbook Connections” dialogue, where you should click on the “Add…” button.
-This will bring up an “Existing Connections” dialogue, where you should select and open the appropriate connection.
-After it’s opened you’ll return to the Connections dialogue with your connection file listed.
+Once that connection exists, you can access it via the Connections button on the Data tab.
+This will open the Workbook Connections dialog, where you should click on the Add… button.
+This will bring up an Existing Connections dialog, where you should select and open the appropriate connection.
+After it’s opened, you’ll return to the Connections dialog with your connection file listed.
+(See Figure 10.27.)

-Figure 10.27: Use the Workbook Connections dialogue to Add, Delete, Modify, or Refresh Connections [10-27-workbookConnections.tif]
+Figure 10.27 Use the Workbook Connections Dialog to Add, Delete, Modify, or Refresh Connections [10-27-workbookConnections.tif]

-From here, press the “Properties…” button, which will bring up a “Connection Properties” dialogue.
-This dialogue has two tabs: Usage and Definition.
+From here, press the Properties… button, which will bring up a Connection Properties dialog.
+This dialog has two tabs: Usage and Definition.

-The Usage tab includes some checkboxes of interest: “Enable background refresh” and “Refresh data when opening the file.”
-These are of particular interest in the context of Excel Services, as it helps ensure that workbook data is refreshed or can be refreshed when being accessed from SharePoint.
+The Usage tab includes some check boxes of interest: Enable background refresh and Refresh data when opening the file.
+These are of particular interest in the context of Excel Services, as they help ensure that workbook data are refreshed or can be refreshed when being accessed from SharePoint.

-The Definition tab contains the path to the connection file, an Always use connection file checkbox, Connection string, Command type, Command Text, Authentication Settings, and Export button.
+The Definition tab contains the path to the connection file, an Always use connection file check box, Connection string, Command type, Command Text, Authentication Settings, and Export button.
+(See Figure 10.28.)

-Figure 10.28: Use the Connection Properties dialogue to View or Modify Various Aspects of a Connection [10-28-connectionProperties.tif]
+Figure 10.28 Use the Connection Properties Dialog to View or Modify Various Aspects of a Connection [10-28-connectionProperties.tif]

-In this context we’re interested in the Command type and text.
-You’ll need to click the drop down for command type and change “Table” to SQL.
+In this context, we’re interested in the command type and text.
+You’ll need to click the drop-down for command type and change “Table” to SQL.
 In the command text, insert (paste) the SQL that you’ve worked up.
-Note that if you already have a SQL query, the Command type will be locked in and the Edit Query button will become enabled.
+Note that if you already have a SQL query, the command type will be locked in and the Edit Query button will become enabled.
 That button will take you back to our old friend, the Microsoft Query Wizard.

 The last item of interest is the Export Connection File button.
 This is what we’ll use to export the connection file from our local machine to the SharePoint document library that is being used to house the data connections.
 This needs to be a library designated as “trusted” by Excel Services, and naturally you will need to have SharePoint permissions to save to that library.
-The button opens a Save File dialogue, where you can enter the URL for the site that contains your library.
-From there the dialogue will assist you in navigating to the Data Connection library and you can save the connection file for general use.
+The button opens a Save File dialog, where you can enter the URL for the site that contains your library.
+From there the dialog will assist you in navigating to the Data Connection Library, and you can save the connection file for general use.

 How to Display an Excel Report from a SharePoint Page

 Once you’ve created your Pivoting masterpiece, it’s only fair that you share it with the rest of the world (or at least the rest of your work group).
-You have a few options:
+You have four options:

-1. Email it to all your friends.
+1. E-mail it to all your friends.

 2. Drop it into a shared network folder.